tylerlevine/pr/README.md

   Create or update a github pull request from a local branch

 * pr merge
-  Merge a github pull request which has been approveed
+  Merge a github pull request which has been approved

 * pr approve [--nopush] [--tag-only]
   Approve a github pull request and create review tag